SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @param _tranche The tranche from which to transfer tokens
     /// @param _amount The amount of tokens to transfer from `_tranche`
     /// @param _data Additional data attached to the transfer of tokens
-    /// @return A reason code related to the success of the send operation
+    /// @return A reason code related to the success or failure of the send operation following the specification
+    /// @return Arbitrary data a token implementation can append as further explanation for the reason code
-    /// @return The tranche to which the transferred tokens were allocated for the _to address function verifySendTranche(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32);
+    /// @return The tranche to which the transferred tokens were allocated for the _to address function verifySendTranche(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32, bytes32);

 }
 ```